-Car batteries typically have a 3-5 year lifespan.
+Car batteries typically have a three to five-year lifespan.
 Call AAA for a battery inspection to ensure your car will start when you need it most.
-With AAA’s Mobile Car Battery Service, you can bypass the parts store and repair shop.
-A Battery Service Technician comes to your home or work to test your car battery and determine how much life it has left.
+With AAA Mobile Car Battery Service, you can bypass the parts store and repair shop.
+A battery service technician comes to your home or work to test your car battery and determine how much life it has left.
 If needed, your battery can be replaced on the spot.
-To schedule an at-home car battery inspection, call 1-800-222-4357.

 Fill Your Tank